 As a kid, I keep in mind the tune “June is bustin’ out all over” from the musical Carousel.
 These days, June is Men’s Health Month, and with it comes a few helpful reminders.
 But Twitter is bustin’ out all over with balderdash, baloney, and BS on many guys’ fitness topics.
 If you visit the #MensHealthMonth hashtag on Twitter, you may fall into a rabbit hollow of Tweets reminding you about what’s possibly wrong with you if you’re a man.
 Behind almost all of these Tweets are product promotions, clinical center advertising and marketing, physician practice PR, or other ways to show guys’ health troubles into money-makers.

 There’s no harm in trying to make a dollar, in step with se.
-But there’s damage in promoting things that aren’t sponsored up through evidence, and in changing normal states of health into illness by way of redefining what it’s far that people need to worry approximately.
+But there’s damage in promoting things that aren’t sponsored up through evidence and changing normal states of health into illness by redefining what it’s far that people need to worry approximately.